SudoAnirudh/SudoAnirudh/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on various open-source projects.
+- 🔭 I’m currently working on various AI-ML projects.
 - 🌱 I’m currently learning advanced algorithms and machine learning.
 - 👯 I’m looking to collaborate on open-source projects and innovative tech solutions.
 - 💬 Ask me about web development, Python, JavaScript, and anything tech-related.